Shahzuby/0glab-storage-node-guide/README.md

 cp config-testnet.toml config.toml
 nano config.toml
 ```
-delete all content and paste below conent
+delete all content and paste below conent by holding cntrl+k

 ```bash
 # This is a TOML config file.
 # For more information, see https://github.com/toml-lang/toml